smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ## OpenNESS deployment for 5G-NSA Option 3x

-The MEC solution is dependant on the Core Network deployed.
+The MEC solution is dependent on the Core Network deployed.
 MEC can be supported in EPC, but without a generic standardized framework.

 For MEC with EPC there are generally two approaches: SGi-based and S1-based.

  The SGi-based approach for MEC can be addressed through a distributed anchor point approach.
-The distributed anchor point approach  has been demonstarted with OpenNESS, as described in [OpenNESS_epc] Deployment model 3.
+The distributed anchor point approach  has been demonstrated with OpenNESS, as described in [OpenNESS_epc] Deployment model 3.
 The OpenNESS EPC deployment can work seamlessly with the 5G NSA as long as the traffic intercept point is the SGi Interface.
 A deployment model of OpenNESS with 5G NSA is shown below:

 ![OpenNESS-NSA-DEpc](5g-nsa-images/openness-nsa-depc.png)